Steve Weatherford: Jacksonville Jaguars

-New York Jets
+New York Jets (first stint)

 Weatherford was signed by the New York Jets on September 7, 2009, and was the team's punter for the 2009 season.
 However, he was unable to play in the Jets' first playoff game due to problems with an irregular heartbeat.
 After the game, Weatherford explained that he had undergone surgery during college to correct a genetic heart condition that caused his heart to race, and that during his professional career the problem had not recurred until this game.
 Weatherford said he was taking medication to control the condition, was cleared to play in the Jets' next game, and would have minor heart surgery to address the problem after the season.
 In March 2010 Weatherford underwent cardiac ablation at Morristown Memorial Hospital in Morristown, New Jersey.

 During the 2010 season, Weatherford tied the record for most punts inside the 20-yard line in a single season with 42.